OSPREY DAYLITE BACKPACK REVIEW

 The Osprey Daylite is a great option if you need a pack for a day hike.
 It can help you carry basics for a single day like water, snacks, jacket, flashlight, and a first aid kit, plus still, have a little room left over.
 It is best used in the summer for short hikes when you don’t need to carry bulky outerwear.

 If you have a tight budget or just really relish a good deal, you will be thrilled with the value of the Osprey Daylite.
-For around $50, you will appreciate the versatile design, durability, and simplicity of the Daylite.
+For such a low price point, you will appreciate the versatile design, durability, and simplicity of the Daylite.

 If you are looking for a few more features than the basic Osprey DayLite, then you could opt for the DayLite Plus which also includes an extra 7 liters of space for your kit and extra padding in the front bladder pocket to give more insulation.